 Fuel poverty is influenced by three factors: a person's income, the price of fuel and the thermal efficiency of their home.
 Whilst we signpost customers to increase benefit uptake, we cannot influence a person's income or the price of fuel.
-However, we recognise the need to improve thermal comfort and reduce energy costs for older people through a range of initiatives, including oil buying clubs and through administering energy advice and guidance.
-Fuel poverty levels have reduced from 42% in 2011 to 21% in 2018, reflecting the levels of investment in energy efficiency across all tenures in Northern Ireland.
-Although it should be noted that this analysis was calculated at a point in time when fuel costs were less expensive.
+However, we recognise the need to improve thermal comfort and reduce energy costs for older people through a range of initiatives, including oil buying clubs and through administering the Northern Ireland Energy Advice Service.
+Fuel poverty levels have reduced from 42% in 2011 to 18% in 2018, reflecting the levels of investment in energy efficiency across all tenures in Northern Ireland.
+It should be noted that this analysis was calculated at a point in time when fuel costs were less expensive.